lespicker/jekyll-bootstrap/sargent-mountain/index.md

 ---
 ### The Backstory

-It was painful time for me.
+It was a painful time for me.
 My mother had just passed away, one of my businesses was rapidly heading south, and I was going through a painful divorce (is there any other kind?).

 Those life circumstances forced me to spend time on the road, caring for a dying mother, and in the office, rescuing my publishing business.
 It also gave me lots of time alone to think.